Education-Victory/whisper-webui/README.md

 ## Overview

-Whisper WebUI is a user-friendly web application designed to transcribe audio files using the OpenAI Whisper API.
-This application enhances accessibility and usability by allowing users to upload audio files and receive transcriptions in various formats, catering to a wide range of applications.
+Whisper WebUI is a user-friendly web application designed to transcribe and translate audio files using the OpenAI Whisper API.
+This application enhances accessibility and usability by allowing users to upload audio files and receive transcriptions or translations in various formats, catering to a wide range of applications.

 ## Demo